Niabellvine/Automated-Recon-Script/README.md

 ```bash
 ./recon.sh
 ```
--The script will automatically find subdomains and check which ones are live.
+- The script will automatically find subdomains and check which ones are live.
--It will then generate a PDF and HTML report with the findings.
+- It will then generate a PDF and HTML report with the findings.

 ## Output Files
 - 📄 subdomains.txt → List of found subdomains.